Ely-tra/daisyworld/README.md

 ## How to Run

-1. Extract distribution package (`DAYNIGHT_PACKED.zip`)
+1. Clone the Git
+2. CD to the folder
-2. Launch the main Python script
+3. Launch the main.py Python script
-3. Configure environmental conditions and observe system evolution
+4. Configure environmental conditions and observe system evolution
 ---

 ## System Requirements